Thebuilderekes/blog/README.md

 in_array()
 mysqli_fetch_assoc()
 mysqli_query()
+unlink()

+## Key structure
-All forms page has a corresponding logic page for the logic that controls the form
+- All forms page has a corresponding logic page for the logic that controls the form

 - On the edit user page, the data of the user is gotten according to the user id from the database

+- Logged in admin will not  be able to see themselves in the list of registerd users therefore will not be able to select and delete own account from the frontend.

+-